19.12.2025

 Example

-How Statement Balance is Determined
+How is Statement Balance Calculated?

 Key Consideration

-How Outstanding Balance is Determined
+How Outstanding Balance Is Determined

 Why It Matters